sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

-# Real-Time Crypto Data Analysis and Prediction (Python)
+# Real-Time Crypto Analysis and Prediction (Python)
 As someone diving into the crypto world with a genuine interest, this project is about exploring beyond the usual analyses, uncovering real-time insights and predicting trends that aren't readily available through standard tools.

 ## Objective